-Higher Rhythm is a registered Alternative Provision on the Doncaster Local Authority framework and works with a wide-range of other organisations as an AP provider.
+Higher Rhythm is a registered Alternative Provision on the Doncaster Local Authority framework.
+We also work with a wide-range of other organisations as an AP provider, including East Riding Council, Rotherham Council and schools.

 ★ Develop drive and ambition through working in real industry situations.